 - Teach your children to amuse themselves.
 If you leap into action every time they demand it, you’re not teaching them how to survive in the real world… and you’ll drive yourself crazy.

 - Take care of you.
 Get out by yourself, take a long, uninterrupted bath, go for a walk or to the library alone.
 Whatever it is, make it all about you for at least a couple of hours each week.
 This point is especially crucial during Canada’s long, dreary Winters.

 Some of the best home business opportunities for parents can be found online.
 The Internet can accommodate erratic schedules and online businesses don’t have to involve commitments to other people.
-Here are Six Online Side Hustles Perfect for Parents.
+Here are Six Online Side Hustles that are Perfect for Parents.

 ✔ You may also be interested in reading:

 10 Low-Cost Side Businesses you can Start Online from Home

 11 Unexpected Ways You Can Make Money From Blogging